SmartApplicationUnipi/Smart_ELF/SmartApp.AV/UI/README.md

 Tuples should provide also the ACTION_COUNT field that specifies how many pieces the bundle is composed.
 If ACTION_COUNT field is not defined, the UI starts a timer to collect the data.
 At the timeout, the collected data are displayed.

-## Channels (TBD)
+## Channels

 Channels provide a way to specify a "priority" for a certain event or action.

+## Other features

+- Support for error reporting and logs

 ## TODO

-- Support for actions.
+- Support for actions
 - Support for channels
 - Design an awesome UI
-- Support for error reporting and logs